BernardMcWeeney/CureationWebsite/_posts/2023-06-15-building-this-site.md

 Decap CMS basically adds a admin interface to your website, It was exactly what I needed.
 I followed this excellent tutorial: [Decap Tutorial](https://sujaykundu.com/blog/how-to-setup-netlify-cms-with-github-pages-hosted-jekyll-blog/) which links Netlify to your Github account for login credentials.
 It's completely free which is the beauty of the whole thing.
 I also looked at the documentation for slightly tweaking my configuration: [Decap Docs](https://decapcms.org/docs/jekyll/)

 I also hosted my site on a custom domain which is easy to do with Github and I bought the domain through BlackNight and I host the dns records on CloudFlare.

 My site is now functioning well, however I do plan on expanding the capabilities of the Admin side of things, currently I only have it working on the _post collection, I would like the ability to easily edit the author profile, pages and navigation links, which I believe is 100% doable but will require some integration with the chirpy theme and I might have to fork the chirpy theme instead of using the starter template.
 However for now its working as I initially intended and I am happy.

 Using static websites is really a no brainer for simple sites, they are free and they are super fast.
 While configuration might take a little longer then a regular WordPress installation, to me the benefits out weigh the negatives.

+﻿Author Note: I did fork the site and made the necessary changes I wanted, All pretty hassle free.